|First-Class Career Batting and Fielding|

 Former New Zealand international Andre Adams has been the spearhead of Nottinghamshire’s bowling attack in recent times.

-Despite that disappointment he had the satisfaction of returning career-best figures last season, collecting 7-32 during a stunning performance against Lancashire at Old Trafford.
+Despite that disappointment of missing much of the following season with a hamstring issue, he had the satisfaction of returning career-best figures last season, collecting 7-32 during a stunning performance against Lancashire at Old Trafford.

 Earlier in his career Andre played in one Test match and 42 One Day Internationals for New Zealand but called time on his international availability when he was overlooked for the 2007 World Cup.